Estadio José Aguilar y Maya

 Estadio José Aguilar y Maya (Jose Aguilar y Maya Stadium) is a baseball stadium in Guanajuato, located within the Pastita borough.
 Inaugurated on 16 September 1954, the stadium has a capacity of 3,000 seats.

 Description

-The stadium has unique architecture its outfield is composed of a natural mountain stone wall and on top of the stonewall colorful houses line up the stadium's background showing a typical beautiful skyline of the city of Guanajuato.
+The stadium has unique architecture as its outfield is composed of a natural mountain stone wall.
+On top of the stonewall colorful houses line up the stadium's background showing a typical skyline of the city of Guanajuato.

 The ballpark was named for the (1949–55) State Governor José Aguilar y Maya and it is nicknamed San Jerónimo (Saint Jerome) for its former name.